-After a diagnosis of pancreatic cancer, you will likely have other tests.
-These tests help your healthcare team learn more about your cancer.
-They can help show if the cancer has grown into nearby areas or spread to other parts of the body.
+After a diagnosis of pancreatic cancer, you will likely need other tests.
+These tests help your healthcare team learn more about the cancer.
+They can help show if the cancer has grown into nearby areas or spread to other parts of your body.
 The test results help your healthcare team decide the best ways to treat the cancer.
 If you have any questions about these or other tests, be sure to talk with your healthcare team.

 The tests you may have can include:

 PET (positron emission tomography) scan

 ERCP (endoscopic retrograde cholangiopancreatography) or MRCP (magnetic resonance cholangiopancreatography)

 Imaging tests might be used to help learn the extent of the cancer in your body.
 One of the most important things your healthcare providers will look for is whether or not the cancer looks like it can be removed by surgery.
 Surgery is often the preferred treatment if it can be done.

 A CT scan (also called a spiral CT scan) uses X-rays to get detailed pictures of the inside of your body.
 A CT scan might be done to look inside your chest, abdomen (belly), or pelvis.
 The pictures help your healthcare provider see where the cancer is.
 They can also show if the cancer has spread to nearby lymph nodes or to other organs, like your liver.

 To have the test, you’ll lie still on a table as it slowly slides through the center of the ring-shaped CT scanner.
 A CT scan is painless.
 In some cases, you’ll get an intravenous (IV) dye before the scan.
 This helps tumors and other changes show up better on the scans.
 The contrast will slowly pass through your system.
 Then it will exit through your bowel movements.